prasannakhapli-bit/amazon-sales-dashboard/README.md

 # amazon-sales-dashboard
 AI-powered Amazon Sales Dashboard using Streamlit

 # 📊 Amazon Sales Dashboard
+AI-powered analytics and forecasting web app built using Streamlit.

 ## 🚀 Overview
 This project is a dynamic Amazon Sales Dashboard built using Streamlit.

+🎯 This project demonstrates end-to-end data analytics, visualization, and machine learning deployment in a real-world scenario.

 It provides:
 - Data visualization